allenta/varnish-bans-manager/README.rst

     # (http://docs.gunicorn.org/en/latest/configure.html) for further
     # details and for a full list of options.
 Note that 'debug' and
     # 'secure_scheme_headers' Gunicorn settings will always be overriden
-    # by VBN internal settings.
+    # by VBM internal settings.
     [http]
     bind: 0.0.0.0:9000
     worker_class: eventlet